Encroachment in Real Estate: How to Deal With It?

 How to Deal With Encroaching?

 When faced with encroachment issues, it’s crucial to understand your options.
-Here are steps to address encroachment effectively.
+Here are steps to address it effectively.

 1. Know Your Grounds: You need to obtain surveys and review land records.
 These documents provide important information about property lines and help pinpoint any encroachment.